 Complementary Information

-Useful Tools and Apps
+Useful Tools & Apps

-The weather in the Azores can be variable, so using some apps is helpful before visiting the islands.
+The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
 Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
-For accurate weather predictions, use Windy or Windguru to plan your days.
-They provide the most reliable predictions.
+For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

-So if you’re passing through Terceira, don’t miss out on Ponta das Contendas and take the opportunity to visit the city of Angra do Heroísmo and the village of Porto Judeu.
+So, if you’re passing through Terceira, don’t miss out on Ponta das Contendas and take the opportunity to visit the city of Angra do Heroísmo and the village of Porto Judeu.
 With its enormous heritage value, this is an excellent option for those who want a relaxing holiday in contact with nature.